sahiliamsso/docs/source/admin-guide/openid-connect.md

 ## Overview

 OpenID Connect is an authentication layer built on OAuth 2.0.
 OpenID Connect is a specific implementation of OAuth 2.0 where the identity provider holds protected resources that a third-party application needs to access on behalf of a person.
 OpenID Connect allows relying parties to verify the identity of, and obtain information about a person requesting to access the applications protected resources.

-## Jargon
 In OpenID Connect the key entities include:

 - The *end user* (a.k.a.
 OAuth 2.0 resource owner) whose user information the application needs to access.